-Add a dose of cheer to your Christmas when you make these cute Christmas stockings!
+Add a dose of cheer to your holidays when you make these cute Christmas stockings!
 This Christmas stocking sewing pattern is simple and the instructions are easy to follow, making this project perfect for beginners!

 Instead of buying stockings every year why not make your own this holiday season?
 This Christmas stocking sewing pattern is super easy and simple even the ultimate beginners can whip up a bunch of these modern Christmas stockings in no time!

 It’s my first time making Christmas stockings and I must admit I wasn’t expecting as much fun!
 For some reason I pictured this project a lot more complicated!
 Mainly because drawing is not my best feature.
 But once I managed to make the Christmas stocking pattern sewing these cute Christmas stockings was literally easy peasy!